Information for International Graduate Students

 English Proficiency Requirement

 Students who have met the program academic requirements but have not yet satisfied the English language proficiency may be admitted to Mills under the conditional admission policy.
-Students admitted under conditional admission must enroll in an English for Academic Programs course at an ELS Language Center and complete the ELS Level 112 Certificate, or meet the minimum TOEFL or IELTS requirements for their program prior to enrolling at Mills.
+Students admitted under conditional admission must enroll in an English for Academic Programs course at an ELS Language Center and complete the ELS Level 112 Certificate, or meet the minimum TOEFL, IELTS, or DET requirements for their program prior to enrolling at Mills.
 Conditional admission is valid for up to one year.
 Students who do not complete the language requirement in that time must re-apply to Mills.

 To learn more about the ELS Language Center, please visit www.els.edu.